axic/runevm/README.md

 This is a drop in replacement for [evm2wasm](https://github.com/ewasm/evm2wasm).

-It uses the EVM interpreter from [parity-ethereum](https://github.com/paritytech/parity-ethereum/).
+It uses the EVM interpreter from [parity-ethereum](https://github.com/paritytech/parity-ethereum/) (through [standalone-parity-evm](https://github.com/axic/standalone-parity-evm)).

 ### Technical detail